organisciak/dissertation/document/5_posterior_objective.md

 However, a key assumption is made: that of a negotiated "ground truth" over an objective one.
 By assuming that the truth-value is a negotiated truth, rater disagreement is not in itself a sign of bad raters, but should be considered in light of the agreement among raters.

+\marginnote{
+This work was supported by Institute of Museum and Library Services LG-06-07-0020 and costed by the Center for Informatics Research in Science and Scholarship (CIRSS).

+In addition to the coauthors on @organisciak_evaluating_2012, other contributing members include Timothy W. Cole, Thomas Habing, Jacob Jett, Carole L. Palmer, and Saral L. Shreeves.
+} [^TODO mimic this acknowledgement style for other chapters]

 This chapter makes the following contributions:
 - Description of the problem of reconciling annotation contributions or work by non-expert, semi-anonymous raters.
 - Evaluation of a number of approaches for separating rater quality from rating difficulty, including dwell time, rater experience, task difficulty, and agreement with other raters.
 - Introduction of an iterative algorithm that allows task difficulty (inherent disagreement) to be disambiguated from rater reliability (i.e. synthetic disagreement).

 The scope of this study is in relevance assessment for information retrieval related to the IMLS DCC cultural heritage aggregation.
 Relevance assessments are a vital part of information retrieval evaluation and help in addressing the unique search challenges faced by large aggregators of cultural heritage content.

 ## Problem